Click here to submit a Do-Follow BackLink On Our Website

 Setting Goals: To begin, it’s essential to establish your goals.
 Even though my initial goal was not to build a large-scale business or solely depend on it for a living, I unintentionally set a goal to have fun and explore creating cute African contemporary art.
 I recommend setting both long-term and short-term goals.
 While long-term goals, such as sustaining a living from art or building a substantial company, require several years to achieve, it is equally vital to set multiple short-term goals.
 Setting short-term goals ensures a sense of progress and prevents discouragement when the long-term goals seem distant.
 Avoid setting unrealistic expectations, such as aiming for a thousand sales within the first six months.
 While such achievements are possible, it is crucial to strike a balance between challenging yourself and maintaining a realistic perspective.

 Starting Small: When initiating your artistic journey, I suggest starting small and within your means.
 During my early stages, I focused on creating handmade items and didn’t venture into manufacturing until about a year later.
-By producing my own art, and prints.
+By producing my art, and prints.
 I minimized initial investment costs.
-Shipping supplies were the primary expenses.
+Shipping supplies were the primary expense.
 Starting small allowed me to create limited quantities of each product, typically ranging from five to twenty items.

 Making a living as an artist can be a challenging yet fulfilling journey.